d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-attention.md

         # Shape of e: (batch_size, #words in sequence A, #words in sequence B)
         e = npx.batch_dot(f_A, f_B, transpose_b=True)
         # Shape of beta: (batch_size, #words in sequence A, embed_size), where
-        # sequence B is softly aligned to each word (axis 1 of beta) in
+        # sequence B is softly aligned with each word (axis 1 of beta) in
         # sequence A
         beta = npx.batch_dot(npx.softmax(e), B)
         # Shape of alpha: (batch_size, #words in sequence B, embed_size),
-        # where sequence A is softly aligned to each word (axis 1 of alpha) in
+        # where sequence A is softly aligned with each word (axis 1 of alpha)
-        # sequence B
+        # in sequence B
         alpha = npx.batch_dot(npx.softmax(e.transpose(0, 2, 1)), A)
         return beta, alpha
 ```

-After this step, we convert this issue into comparing word pairs after alignment.

 ### Comparing